akitorahayashi/obs-vctr-srch/dev/mock-vault/deployment-guide.md

 ## Docker Compose

-Run with `make up` for development or `make up-prod` for production deployment.
+Run with `just up` for development or `just up-prod` for production deployment.

 The system includes:
 - API service on port 8000